 What to do in Grenoble for a short stay?

-You will spend a short stay in Grenoble and you wonder which activities to choose?
-We give you some tips and ideas to help you make the most of this unusual city.
+You are going to spend a short stay in Grenoble and you are wondering which activities to favor?
+We give you some tips and ideas to help you enjoy this atypical city to the fullest.

 Key points of interest in Grenoble

 In Grenoble, we have a fairly huge range of possible activities for those who are a bit sporty.
 If you're not, it gets a little complicated, but you could quickly become so by staying with us!

 The 5 must-see places to visit in Grenoble